Ughurlu Muhammad

-Ughurlu Muhammad Beg or Ughurlu Mehmed (Uğurlu Məhəmməd bəy; اغورلو محمد بیگ; Uğurlu Mehmed Bey; d.
-1477) was a prince of the Aq Qoyunlu and the oldest son of Uzun Hasan and Jan Khatun, he was also a son in law of Mehmed the Conqueror.
+Ughurlu Muhammad Beg or Ughurlu Mehmed (Uğurlu Məhəmməd bəy; اغورلو محمد بیگ; Uğurlu Mehmed Bey; Novembre 1442 - 1477) was a prince of the Aq Qoyunlu and the oldest son of Uzun Hasan and Jan Khatun, he was also a son in law of Mehmed the Conqueror.

 Early life

-He was born in November 1442 to Uzun Hasan and a daughter of Dawlatshah Bulduqani-Mardasi, 8 months later his elder half-brother Khalil.
+He was born in November 1442 to Uzun Hasan and Jan Khatun, 8 months later his elder half-brother Khalil.
 His time of birth was considered auspicious, as he won few battles against Arab tribesmen near Raqqa, for which he was given the nickname "Ughurlu" ("Lucky" in Oghuz Turkic).
 Dawlatshah was a ruler of Kurdish clan of Bulduqani-Mardasi, controlling Principality of Eğil.

 Career under Uzun Hasan

 At the age of 17, he was appointed as governor of newly conquered Karahisar.
 He later captured Koyulhisar with his troops under his father's orders same year, leaving a deputy there.
 However, Mehmed II's 20,000 strong army soon besieged Koyulhisar later in winter of 1459-1460 which Ughurlu couldn't resist.
 Instead, Mehmed's army was pushed back by Aq Qoyunlu army in spring 1460.
 He was married around this time to his cousin, a daughter of Isa II Bulduqani-Mardasi in Erzincan.